angular/angular-cli/packages/angular/cli/commands/build-long.md

-Uses the Webpack build tool, with default configuration options specified in the workspace configuration file, `angular.json`, or with a named alternative configuration.
+Uses the [webpack](https://webpack.js.org/) build tool, with default configuration options specified in the workspace configuration file (`angular.json`) or with a named alternative configuration.
 A "production" configuration is created by default when you use the CLI to create the project, and you can use that configuration by specifying the `--prod` option.

 The configuration options generally correspond to the command options.